ffizer/ffizer/README.md

 #### via github releases

-Download the binary for your platform from [github releases](https://github.com/ffizer/ffizer/releases), then unarchive it and place it your PATH.
+Download the binary for your platform from [github releases](https://github.com/ffizer/ffizer/releases), then un-archive it and place it your PATH.

 #### via cargo